 To put this into perspective, the 10 metre ICC Boat License is mainly aimed at individuals that may be starting out in the boating world, but will still also apply to those that do have experience but don’t have anything on paper to prove their competence, i.e. a boat license.

 Many Royal Yachting Association (RYA) qualifications will allow you to apply for an ICC on successful completion of the relevant course.
 If however you do not hold any of these recognised certificates but have boating know-how, the ICC can also be obtained independently.
 This can take the form of either a half day assessment or by attending an ICC specific course, which can take a few days depending on experience.

 ICC Validity - The ICC currently lasts for 5 years and will need to be renewed via the RYA; you do not need to re-train unless your ICC has lapsed.

-Currently, here in the UK anyone can purchase a boat up to 24 metres in length or 80 tonnes in weight, and operate it in and around our coast and on most inland waterways without any sort of training or boat license, or so people believe!
+Currently, here in the UK anyone can purchase a boat up to 24 metres in length or 80 tonnes in weight, and operate it in and around our coast and on most inland waterways without any sort of training or boat license or certification, or so people believe!
 Actually everyone on the sea comes under the Safety of Life at Sea (SOLAS) regulations.
 And considering regulations are law this means you can be, and people have been, prosecuted under these regulations!

 If this all looks a bit long winded... please give us a call and we can talk you through the process and give you a little more detail on our 1 day direct access and 2 and 3 day course options.
 Contact us on 02392 346075 / 07985 089973 or email us at firstname.lastname@example.org